 In case you missed the memo, being physically active is essential for sleeping well.
 Mounting evidence shows that people who exercise regularly tend to snooze better than their couch potato counterparts—especially when it comes to those with chronic insomnia.

 Not convinced?
 Consider this.
-One study, published in the journal SLEEP, concluded that people who get 60 minutes of exercise five days per week have more normal REM sleep than non-exercisers.
+One study concluded that people who get 60 minutes of exercise five days per week have more normal REM sleep than non-exercisers.
 But you might not need to sweat it out for quite that long to reap the benefits.
-Other findings show that insomniacs who engage in thirty minute spurts of exercise just three or four times a week sleep for nearly an hour longer than sedentary folks, and wake up less frequently during the night.
+Other findings show that insomniacs who engage in thirty-minute spurts of exercise just three or four times a week sleep for nearly an hour longer than sedentary folks and wake up less frequently during the night.

 And if you can swing it, working out in the morning might be even more beneficial, according to one recent study.
 Experts can’t say why, exactly, it could have something to do with morning exercise’s ability to help regulate the secretion hormones that help manage blood pressure, which may lead to better sleep.

 Why is working out seemingly so beneficial?
 The mechanisms aren’t entirely known, but National Sleep Foundation experts say that it could have to do with exercise’s ability to promote feelings of relaxation and reduce feelings of stress, anxiety, and depression.
 Staying active might also help to keep your body’s natural sleep-wake cycle in sync—particularly if you do it outside (more on that below).